edumserrano/dotnet-sdk-extensions/docs/dev-notes/dev-notes-main.md

 - **Automatically delete head branches** is enabled: after pull requests are merged, head branches are deleted automatically.
 - **Branch protection rules**.
 There is a branch protection rule for the the `main` branch that will enforce the following:
   - Require status checks to pass before merging.
-The required status checks configured are the ones produced by the [main workflow](/docs/dev-notes/github-workflows.md).
-  - Require branches to be up to date before merging;
+  - Require branches to be up to date before merging.
-  - Require signed commits;
+  - Require signed commits.
   - Require linear history.

 ## GitHub Workflows